The humble debit card is one of the most vital tools in unlocking your teen’s financial independence.

-Before you sign up, ensure that your kid’s debit card has free ATM withdrawals.
-Also determine how much they can withdraw and deposit on their own, and whether parents have any control over those limits.
+Before you sign up, ensure that your teen’s debit card has free ATM withdrawals.
+Also, determine how much they can withdraw and deposit on their own, and whether parents have any control over those limits.

 The nice thing about having no minimum balance requirement is that you’ll likely avoid another type of fee: a minimum balance fee that kicks in if you’re under the threshold.

 But for many parents, there’s more to it than avoiding another monthly fee: They also want convenience with little to no maintenance required on what’s likely to be a very small amount of money going into and being held in the account.

 Parental controls are among the most pivotal features you’ll need in a debit card for teens.